 Members of the Advisory Committee are appointed by the Ministerial Council based on a proposal of the Secretariat.
 They are to be chosen from persons whose independence is beyond doubt and who possess the qualifications required for appointment to the highest judicial offices in the respective Party.

-Since 2016, the Advisory Committee consist of five members.
+Since 2016, the Advisory Committee consists of five members.
 The Committee elects its chair for a two-year term.
 The current chairperson of the Advisory Committee is Dr. Wolfgang Urbantschitsch.